MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/representational-state-transfer-rest-integration-pack.md

 ## Register and deploy the integration pack

-After you download the integration pack file, you must register it with the Orchestrator management server and then deploy it to runbook servers and installed Runbook Designers.
+After you download the integration pack file, you must register it with the Orchestrator management server, and then deploy it to runbook servers and installed Runbook Designers.
 Learn more about [adding an integration pack](how-to-add-an-integration-pack.md).